Verssae/Invaders/requirements/CleanCode.md

 💡 Score Effects -> [Chaeheon Lee](https://github.com/highlees/highlees)
 - Emoji generation based on game score changes
 - Score color change effect according to game score change
-- Write test code and complete unit tests for scoreColor method
+- Write test code and complete unit tests for scoreColor method<br>

 💡 Flicker Effect -> [Chaeheon Lee](https://github.com/highlees/highlees)
 - Create a flickering effect like a classic arcade screen<br>
 (Applies to the Start screen and High Scores screen,<br>
 other teams applied it to other screens as well.)
 - Add an effect so that the Game Over screen gradually appears
-- Write test code and complete unit tests for blinkingColor method and slowlyChangingColors method
+- Write test code and complete unit tests for blinkingColor method and slowlyChangingColors method<br>

 💡 Bullet Effects -> [Jeongwoo Jang](https://github.com/jeongwoo903/jang_jeongwoo) <br>